 And if you need to keep going until you get a “yes” or five “nos,” well, that means you need to hone your sales follow-up techniques.
-Here are four articles—and our Campaign of the Month—to help you bolster your follow-up.
+Here are five articles to help you bolster your follow up.

 This article introduces the five “nos” strategy and includes some more interesting statistics about how many (or few) sales people are making most of the sales.
 Use this as an excellent data-driven incentive to get you on your follow-up game.